 In addition to verifying personal, demographic, and eligibility information, the following three documents are required for a complete application:

-- Essay (limit 750 words) addressing the impact this award is expected to have on your professional development.
-The essay should be written for a blind review, which means information that would personally identify you or your institutional affiliation
+- Essay (limit: 750 words) addressing the impact this award is expected to have on your professional development.
+It should be written for a blind review, which means it should not include information that would personally identify you or your institutional affiliation.
+The

 - Briefly describe your current work in IR and provide a summary of your current skills.